santiagorocha/personalityInsights/README.md

 # Personality Insights

-This is an application which relies on the Personality Insights Service from IMB Watson to determine some personality behaviors of the evaluated subject.
+This is an application which relies on the Personality Insights Service from IMB Watson to determine the personality behavior of an evaluated subject.